djepar/CoursGenInfo/web-dev/MetaHTMLCSSPlus/Week1/HTMLCSSPlus.md

 ## Flexbox
 "Flexbox is a type of container.
 Flexvox overcome the limitations caused by containers such as block and inline because it does a better job of sclaing over larger web pages and also provides more dynamic control of the containers."
+"The most common use of flexbox in CSS are creating a responsive search bar, navigation bar and image gallery."